-Holy See Won't Attend Summit Marking 25 Years Since Cairo Conference
+Holy See Won’t Attend Summit Marking 25 Years Since Cairo Conference

 It also said it could not support the summit’s statement as “no substantive and substantial consultations on the text were carried out” and would have liked “more time and a truly inclusive approach” to help garner “broader support” for the text.

-The Holy See’s decision comes at a time when the Vatican has come under fire for collaborating with pro-population control and pro-gender ideology individuals and organizations on socio-environmental issues, and making unqualified statements in support of the Sustainable Development Goals.
+The Holy See’s decision comes at a time when the Vatican has come under fire for collaborating with pro-population control and pro-gender ideology individuals and organizations on socio-environmental issues, and making unqualified statements in support of the U.N.'s Sustainable Development Goals.

 The Pontifical Academy of Sciences has this week been co-sponsoring a Vatican conference on reducing food waste with the Rockefeller Foundation, which has long promoted population control and gender ideology.